Bit2Me bug bounty

 Vulnerabilities that will NOT be accepted

-• All assets outside the specified scope.
+• Any asset outside the indicated scope.

-• Brute force attacks.
+• Brute-force attacks.

-• Content spoofing and text injection without the ability to modify HTML / CSS.
+• Content spoofing and text injection without the ability to modify HTML/CSS.

 • Permissive CORS headers.